lchia/rlt2/README.md

 ### Dataset
 - We use the VIDIT dataset (track 3).
 To train a model on the full dataset, please download it first.
-- We generate the wide-range images (through the OpenCV package) to supervise the scene reconversion network, please download it from [here](https://drive.google.com/file/d/16tW_3CYNmks7R3NJany31TXeOiiEZrIw/view?usp=sharing)
+- We generate the wide-range images (through the OpenCV package) to supervise the scene reconversion network, please download it from [here](https://drive.google.com/file/d/16tW_3CYNmks7R3NJany31TXeOiiEZrIw/view?usp=sharing) or [here](https://pan.baidu.com/s/1I99CjhqnQQRnN2fcpLewBQ) with code `z3ix`

 After downloading, please put them under the `datasets` folder, which are "datasets/track3_train" and "datasets/track3_HDR"